JamieBort/CreateAUserdirectory/Progress.md

 See the assignment.md file for what the end product needs to look like.

 ## Status
+Tabling this for now.
+Having trouble with getting it hosted on Netlify.
+Going to attempt to host a trivial file/app/program on Netlify via: `https://github.com/JamieBort/LearningDirectory/tree/master/Hosting/Netlify`.
+Then will come back to this.

-About to create a `host` branch to work on the first to-do item below.
+~~About to create a `host` branch to work on the first to-do item below.~~ **Done**.

 ## To-Do
 - [ ] Host this project on Netlify.
 See: https://github.com/JamieBort/LearningDirectory/tree/master/Hosting/Netlify